soveran/clac/README.md

   In the output, the `.` is used as the decimal separator.

-* `-D`: "super dot" mode: the `.` is the decimal separator, while the `,` is totally ignored in numbers.
+* `-D`: "super dot" mode: the `.` is the decimal separator, while the `,` is completely ignored in numbers.
   In the output, the `.` is used as the decimal separator.

 ```shell